ohollmen/docker-imager/README.md

 It seems that Node.js resolves the path of executable on very low (non-abstract) level, for example symlink is resolved to "concrete file" executable and that is considered to be the base path relative to which all library and JSON loadings by Node.js require("...") function is done relative to.
 To overcome this nastily unintuitive quirk, set `export NODE_PATH=.` to (also) load libs relative to current libs (e.g. docker-imager config files).

+## About docker build, push and deploy

+The commands to build, remote-tag and push are embedded to generated Dockerfile by the default/example template.
+Authentication may be required by remote docker registry where image is being pushed to (pass remote registry root "url" - without any "scheme prefix" - as param to docker login).
+The credentials are stored permanently in ~/.docker/config.json.

 # References